nearform/udaru/packages/udaru-core/README.md

 The hook is a node-style callback with three arguments: the method arguments, the method result values and a callback to invoke once done.

+If the hook returns a promise, the execution will await its completion.

 Simple example taken from [examples/hooks.js](examples/hooks.js):

 ```